streamsets/pipeline-library/transformer/sample-pipelines/pipelines/Clickstream Analysis on Amazon EMR, Amazon Redshift and Elasticsearch/README.md

 Prerequisites
 ---------------------

 * [StreamSets Transformer](https://streamsets.com/products/dataops-platform/transformer-etl/) 3.14.0 or higher.
-You can [deploy Transformer](https://streamsets.com/products/dataops-platform/transformer-etl/download/) on your choice of cloud provider or download it for local development](https://streamsets.com/products/dataops-platform/transformer-etl/download/).
+You can [deploy Transformer](https://streamsets.com/products/dataops-platform/transformer-etl/download/) on your choice of **cloud provider** or **download** it for local development.
 * Access to Amazon EMR with Spark cluster
     * Ensure the [prerequisites](https://streamsets.com/documentation/transformer/latest/help/transformer/Clusters/EMR.html#concept_yjs_gzt_vkb) for Amazon EMR are satisfied
 * Access to Amazon S3